EvoLib/evo-lib/evoenv/README.md

   # optional environment-specific settings
 ```

-The configuration is validated when it is loaded.
-Invalid combinations should
+Configuration files are validated when loaded.
+Unknown fields and
-produce an explicit error instead of silently changing the task.
+environment-specific validation errors are rejected explicitly.

 ## Headless training and visualization